nordlow/compiler-benchmark/README.md

 ## Sample Run on AMD Ryzen Threadripper 3960X 24-Core

-The output on an AMD Ryzen Threadripper 3960X 24-Core Processor running Ubuntu 22.04 for the sample call
+The output on Ubuntu 22.04 for the sample call

     ./benchmark --function-count=200 --function-depth=200 --run-count=1